This headband is so easy and fun, you will want to make one in every color. This is a great beginner sewing project to use fabric scraps.

 Hey y’all, today I’m going to show you how to sew a headband from stretchy fabric.
 This is an easy sewing project and works much making scrunchies and infinity scarves.
 You don’t need elastic to make a DIY headband like these, just knit fabric with good recovery.
 Even an old t-shirt will work to make a cute headband.

 I love these to wear both with an every day outfit and for working out.
 Below you can see the same headband with two different looks.

 If you make any kind of crafts, you can tackle this project, even if sewing is new to you.
 And you don’t need a sewing machine to make these, you can hand sew these hair accessories with a needle and thread.

 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 All affiliate links are identified with (affiliate link) after the link or a commissions earned statement above the link(s).

 To make your headbands you’ll need:

-- Stretchy knit fabric, 18 inches long by 4 to 8 inches wide.
-Your final headband will be half the width of your fabric minus about 1 inch, so keep that in mind to decide on the width you want to use.
+- Stretch knit fabric, 18 inches long* by 4 to 8 inches wide.
+Your final headband will be the (width of your fabric minus 1 inch) divided by 2, so keep that in mind to decide on the width you want to use.
 The one I’m wearing in this post is 3 1/2 inches wide finished, and I cut the fabric 8 inches wide. *If you find store bought headbands tight, you may want to adjust my measurements.
 Measure your head where you want the headband to go, and then multiply that number by 0.8 and add seam allowances to get your personal measurement.
 If your fabric stretches less than 40%, multiply your head measurement by 0.9 instead.